vsimakhin/web-logbook/README.md

 ## [Unreleased]

+- New: Add option to upload and download the database file (SQLite only).
 - Fix: Update column number for the ICAO code for Our Airports database source.
 - Fix: Recalculate night time even the field is not empty.
 - New: Added an option to hide time fields on the Flight Record page.